-You can set the value of Host FQDN to HOST to use the Hive server host name as the fully qualified domain name for Kerberos authentication.
+When the value of Host FQDN is HOST, the driver uses the Hive server host name as the fully qualified domain name for Kerberos authentication.
 If Service Discovery Mode is disabled, then the driver uses the value specified in the Host connection attribute.
 If Service Discovery Mode is enabled, then the driver uses the Hive Server 2 host name returned by ZooKeeper.